Updated: December 9, 2025

 - Be wary of car rental deals that seem surprisingly cheap, as these companies often make up the difference by having pricey insurance.

-Portugal taxis are pretty affordable compared with taxi fares in other Western European countries.
-You will find taxi ranks outside the airports, major train stations, and in designated taxi ranks which you’ll find in the city center of larger cities.
+Portugal taxis and ride-hailing services are pretty affordable compared with taxi fares in other Western European countries.
+You will find taxi ranks outside the airports, major train stations, and in designated taxi ranks, which you’ll find in the city center of larger cities.
 Taxis in Portugal need to be registered.

 For a cheaper option, Uber and Bolt are excellent and can be found in all the larger cities, with drivers often being a fountain of knowledge on top spots to visit, restaurants that you can’t miss, and other local insights.

-Cycling is becoming increasingly popular in Lisbon, both as a means to get around the city and as a sport.
+Cycling is becoming increasingly popular in Lisbon, both as a means of getting around the city and as a sport.
 The only problem is that cities such as Lisbon and Porto are incredibly hilly, making it very tricky to get around if you need to navigate one of the many hills on your way to work.

 Bike rentals